 This is Segways “Playful personality” features that make it a lot of fun to interact with as with other voice command systems it will learn more about you and personalize your experience.
 It can take pictures and videos with its 1080p video camera.
 You can operate it remotely with a smartphone and a number of new applications are just around the corner.

 With its Android-based (SDK) Software Development Kit LOOMOs personality and functions will only get better as this open system allows third-party developers to expand on this with new skills and functions.
 This will create a number of new applications in the near future.

 LOOMO Mini Transporter Overview

 It is not quite clear who the consumer will be.
 I think as it gets out to the public many more applications will be developed.
-They have plans as for a delivery robot.
+They have plans for a delivery robot.
 It could be used to help older people and provide a watchful eye for protection and if any medical emergency comes up contact help.

 LOOMO Delivery Robot

 I think Segway was a little ahead of their time when they came out with the Segway HT.
 The price was too expensive for the average consumer to warrant buying one and somehow the publicity at the time reduced the coolness factor to a joke.
 I think times have changed and the LOOMO Segway robot is going to have much better success.